andrew/ultimate-awesome/README.md

 - [awesome-hacking-lists](https://github.com/taielab/awesome-hacking-lists) - A curated collection of top-tier penetration testing tools and productivity utilities across multiple domains.
 Join us to explore, contribute, and enhance your hacking toolkit!.
 - [awesome-glsl](https://github.com/vanrez-nez/awesome-glsl) - :sparkler: Compilation of the best resources to learn programming OpenGL Shaders.
 - [Awesome-person-re-identification](https://github.com/bismex/Awesome-person-re-identification) - Awesome Person Re-identification.
+- [awesome-engineering-strategy](https://github.com/aleixmorgadas/awesome-engineering-strategy) - 🎉 How to design and execute engineering strategies for tech leadership.
 - [awesome-earthobservation-code](https://github.com/acgeospatial/awesome-earthobservation-code) - A curated list of awesome tools, tutorials, code, projects, links, stuff about Earth Observation, Geospatial Satellite Imagery.
+- [awesome-llm-skills](https://github.com/Prat011/awesome-llm-skills) - A curated list of awesome LLM and AI Agent Skills, resources and tools for customising AI Agent workflows - that works with Claude Code, Codex, Gemini CLI and your custom AI Agents.
 - [awesome-swift-korean-lecture](https://github.com/ClintJang/awesome-swift-korean-lecture) - 훌륭한 Swift 세션 동영상(강좌), 한글 자막있는 혹은 한국어 강의 정보 링크 모음 (Awesome Swift Korean lecture information).
 - [awesome-ai-web-search](https://github.com/felladrin/awesome-ai-web-search) - List of software that allows searching the web with the assistance of AI:
-- [awesome-engineering-strategy](https://github.com/aleixmorgadas/awesome-engineering-strategy) - 🎉 How to design and execute engineering strategies for tech leadership.
 - [awesome-vulnerable](https://github.com/kaiiyer/awesome-vulnerable) - A curated list of VULNERABLE APPS and SYSTEMS which can be used as PENETRATION TESTING PRACTICE LAB.
+- [awesome-bitcoin](https://github.com/igorbarinov/awesome-bitcoin) - A curated list of bitcoin services and tools for software developers.
 - [Awesome-LLM-RAG](https://github.com/jxzhangjhu/Awesome-LLM-RAG) - Awesome-LLM-RAG: a curated list of advanced retrieval augmented generation (RAG) in Large Language Models.
 - [awesome-smart-tv](https://github.com/vitalets/awesome-smart-tv) - :zap:A curated list of awesome resources for building Smart TV apps.
-- [awesome-bitcoin](https://github.com/igorbarinov/awesome-bitcoin) - A curated list of bitcoin services and tools for software developers.
 - [awesome-cafe](https://github.com/utilForever/awesome-cafe) - ☕ 모각코하기 좋은 국내 카페 리스트.
 - [awesome-hcloud](https://github.com/hetznercloud/awesome-hcloud) - A curated list of awesome libraries, tools, and integrations for Hetzner Cloud.
 - [Awesome-Vulnerability-Research](https://github.com/sergey-pronin/Awesome-Vulnerability-Research) - 🦄 A curated list of the awesome resources about the Vulnerability Research.